swiss-territorial-data-lab/proj-streetview/README.md

 * Annotation validation: JSON-file indicating which GT annotations are valid and which were rejected during control

 ## Workflow
 All the workflow steps with the corresponding command lines are listed below.
-The user should use either detectron2 or YOLOv11.
+The user should use either detectron2 or YOLO.

 ### Preprocessing